Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **regexpOpposite** - A boolean specifying the logical way of checking `regexp`.
 Default value is `false`.
 If set to `true` then validation will pass only if the given string does *not* match the pattern.

 If one of these properties is set to `true` a corresponding validator will check this constraint on client and server level.

+* **sluggablePosition** - Position of this field in the created slugs.
+A value of `0` (default) means that this field is not part of the slug at all.
+If at least one field in an entity has a sluggable position greater than `0` then this entity is considered as sluggable.
+In this case a permalink is built automatically from all fields in ascending position.
+See the slug properties on [entity](#entity) level for slug-related configuration options.

 #### String field